- INTERPOL Ottawa

-Canada joined INTERPOL in 1949 and the RCMP was given the responsibility to operate the INTERPOL National Central Bureau (NCB) in Ottawa.
-The NCB is part of the International Policing Branch.
-It is staffed by police and civilian RCMP members, public service employees, and police officers seconded from other Canadian police agencies.
-Current Canadian police partners include Sûreté du Québec, Ontario Provincial Police, and the Service de Police de la Ville de Montréal (Montreal City Police Service).
+Located in the capital Ottawa, the INTERPOL National Central Bureau (NCB) for Canada is part of the RCMP’s International Policing Branch.
+It is staffed by police officers, civilians, public service employees and police officers from Canadian law enforcement agencies.
+INTERPOL Ottawa national partners include Sûreté du Québec, Ontario Provincial Police, and the Service de Police de la Ville de Montréal (Montreal City Police Service).

 INTERPOL Ottawa serves as the primary gateway for the Canadian law enforcement community to pursue criminal matters outside of Canada.
-It also coordinates all international requests for assistance with Canadian law enforcement agencies.
+It also provides domestic law enforcement with access to INTERPOL policing tools and services such as :

-- Access to INTERPOL's criminal databases and the ability to conduct international checks on criminal records, passports, vehicle identification numbers, firearms etc.;
+- INTERPOL's criminal databases for international checks on criminal records, passports, vehicle identification numbers, firearms etc.;

 Extending access to INTERPOL's tools and services

-In 2009, INTERPOL Ottawa made INTERPOL databases accessible to more than 66,000 police officers from 380 police and law enforcement agencies across the country.
-This expansion formed part of a strategy to boost national security and prevent criminal activity in Canada.
+INTERPOL Ottawa has made INTERPOL databases accessible to more than 66,000 police officers from 380 police and law enforcement agencies across the country.
+This network expansion was part of a strategy to boost national security and prevent criminal activity in Canada.

 INTERPOL commends international police cooperation resulting in swift arrest of suspected Canadian killer